Clinical Teaching Perspectives: What Are Your Colors?

 Termination Date: December 14, 2018

-LMU-DCOM Adjunct Faculty (preceptors) at rotation and GME sites and other clinical teachers interested in learning how to use self-assessment tools in acheiving instructional goals.
+LMU-DCOM Adjunct Faculty (preceptors) at rotation and GME sites and other clinical teachers interested in learning how to use self-assessment tools in achieving instructional goals.

 Upon completion of the educational activity, the participant will be able to: